 The Keurig K15 single serve coffee maker does exactly what it’s built for: brew one cup of coffee in under 2 minutes.

 If that’s all you are expecting from your coffee brewer, then you won’t be disappointed and you should go for this budget-friendly model.

-However, when it comes to customizing your brew, the K15 loses points because it undoubtedly offers fewer options compared to other Keurig coffee makers (for example, it does not have a Strong Brew button nor temperature control, and it has fewer cup size options than most models).
+However, when it comes to customizing your brew, the Keurig K15 loses points because it undoubtedly offers fewer options compared to other Keurig machines (for example, it does not have a Strong Brew button nor temperature control, and it has fewer cup size options than most models).

 Still, you can choose between a 6, 8 or 10 ounce cup of coffee as well as hundreds of types of K-Cups, meaning you can simply get different flavors by buying different capsules.
 It’s also compatible with the My K-Cup universal reusable coffee filter, which we strongly recommend that you buy instead of always relying on K-Cups, given their environmental footprint.
 (1)